-Tekwa is one of the most interesting things I have tasted in Mauritius.
-I bought it blindly, having no idea what it was.
-This type of purchase often works out, but sometimes it doesn’t.
-However, I would recommend that everyone who visits Mauritius try tekwa and not be afraid to try something new.
+Tekwa is for me one of the most interesting things I’ve tasted in Mauritius.
+I bought it blindly, not having any idea what it was.
+This type of purchase often turns out well, but sometimes not.
+However, I would recommend trying tekwa to absolutely everyone who visits Mauritius and isn’t afraid to try something new.

-Tekwa is a fried pocket filled with a sweet mixture of yellow peas and fennel seeds.
-The combination of yellow peas, fennel, and sugar may sound wild, but trust me, it’s a delicious dish.
-Although tekwa is fried, it’s not greasy and therefore not a heavy meal.
+Tekwa is a fried pocket filled with a sweet mixture of yellow split peas and fennel seeds.
+The combination of yellow split peas, fennel, and sugar may sound unusual, but trust me, it’s a delightfully flavored dish.
+Although tekwa is fried, it’s not greasy and doesn’t come across as heavy food.

 The preparation is not complicated.
-Yellow split peas are cooked in water with fennel seeds until they are soft.
-Then they are drained and the liquid is set aside.
-The cooked peas are ground into a powder in a blender, and sugar and dried grated coconut are added.
-The dough is made from flour and the pea broth, with added dried milk, fennel seeds, sugar, baking powder, and butter.
+Split yellow peas are boiled in water with fennel seeds until soft.
+After that, they are drained, keeping the liquid aside.
+The cooked peas are then ground to a powder consistency in a blender, sugar and dried grated coconut are added.
+The dough is made from flour and the pea broth, to which dried milk, more fennel seeds, sugar, baking powder, and butter are added.
 The kneaded dough is divided into egg-sized balls, from which flat disks are formed by hand.
-The pea filling is placed in the center, the dough is then closed back into a ball again and rolled out with a rolling pin into a flat disk, which is then fried in oil.
-For those interested, a detailed recipe for tekwa can be found here:
+The pea filling is placed in the center, the dough is then closed back into a ball shape and rolled out with a rolling pin into a flat disk, which is then fried in oil.
+For those interested, the detailed recipe for tekwa can be found here:

 Tekwa is the most interesting new flavor for me that I have tasted in Mauritius and I would love to try it home.

 Tekwa is sold still warm and wrapped in a bag.
 I bought two pieces of tekwa for 25 MUR, which is about 0.50 EUR at the Quatre Bornes market, but you can also find it elsewhere.
-If you are not afraid of trying new flavors, you should definitely give tekwa a try!
+If you’re not afraid of trying new flavors, you should definitely give tekwa a try!